Meet Our Board Members

 Matt Krebsbach - City of Aurora Parks

-Matt works for the City of Aurora as the Parks Superintendent- Athletic Fields and Irrigation.
+Matt works for the City of Aurora as the Parks Operations Manager.

 John Calendine - The Roaring Fork Club

-My name is John Calendine, and I currently serve as the Superintendent at The Roaring Fork Club.
+My name is John Calendine, and I currently serve as the Director of Agronomy at The Roaring Fork Club.

 Growing up in a military family, I had the unique opportunity to live all over the world during my childhood.
 I eventually completed my associate’s degree for Turfgrass Management in Ohio before making the move to Colorado in 2015, where I embarked on an internship at The Glacier Club in Durango.
 Shortly after, I joined Castle Pines Golf Club as an intern and have proudly called it home for the past 9 years.
 Throughout my time at Castle Pines, I've been fortunate to participate in nearly every major capital improvement project following the rebuilding of the greens in 2015.
 One of my proudest accomplishments at Castle Pines was successfully hosting the 2024 BMW Championship, an experience that truly highlighted the hard work and dedication of our team.
 I strongly believe in the importance of supporting our local chapters and promoting continuous education within our profession, both for myself and for my colleagues.
 Outside of work, I love spending time with my fiancé, enjoying live music, and exploring the Colorado mountains with our beloved pets.